 What symbolism can be found in "Garden at Sainte-Adresse"?

-The garden symbolizes tranquility and the beauty of nature, while the presence of figures suggests a sense of leisure and enjoyment of life.
-The interplay of light and shadow can also symbolize the transient nature of time.
+The garden itself symbolizes beauty and harmony with nature, while the figures in the painting may represent leisure and the joys of life.
+The interplay of light and color further symbolizes the transient nature of time and experience.

-What impact did "Garden at Sainte-Adresse" have on Monet's career?
+What impact did "Garden at Sainte-Adresse" have on the art world?